Curtin-Open-Knowledge-Initiative/oa-book-geography/templates/paper.md

 _Figure S2: Increases in usage for books with “Latin America” in the title._ Overall usage for each country of books with “Latin America” in the title was divided by usage for that country for the full corpus.
 Increases in usage are shown on a log scale, with countries showing unchanged or decreased usage displayed in white.
-OA books show relatively more increase across a range of countries, with the enhancement concentrated in Latin America.
+OA books show relatively more increase across a range of countries, with the increases concentrated in Latin America.

 ![](anon_v_logged.png)